 “We’ve never doubted our ability as a team.
-The upset of injuries and all the rest of the stuff that’s happened during the week, the boys have done great to come together and put in a performance like they did.”
+The upset of injuries and all the rest of the stuff that’s happened during the week, the boys have done great to come together and put in a performance

 Despite ultimately coming up short, Orford believes Bradford’s performance in adversity against the Challenge Cup holders bodes well for their chances of making a strong play-off charge.

 “We’ve got a lot of self-belief that we can do something in these competitions,” he said.

 “We just need to prove it now, go on with the Super League and try and stay in this finals campaign.
 That’s our main focus now.